MacLemon/mlbackup/README.txt

 Disclaimer:
 --------------------------------------------------------------------------------
 This software is provided as-is.
-It is in beta status and should be treated as such.
-MacLemon Backup has proven to work fine on _my_ servers, but please do not solely rely on the backups made with MacLemon Backup.
-As usual, alwas have a second backup for vital data.
-No support can be given at the moment.
-I hope to have user self-support (forum or similar way) available in the future.
+It is in beta status and should be treated as such. mlbackup has proven to work fine on _my_ servers and other's, but please do not solely rely on the backups made with mlbackup.
+As usual, always have at least a second backup for vital data.
+Some support via email or the web site can be given at the moment.
+I hope to have user self-support (wiki/trac or similar) available in the future.
 I will post relevant information on the mlbackup website.

 Target Audience:
 --------------------------------------------------------------------------------
 Mac OS X Admins and Geek Users who like a nice intelligent and incremental backup through the shell.
 Can be run from launchd (or cron) if you like.
-This is NOT INTENDED for normal users (yet). mlbackup is explicitly targeted at the Mac OS X (10.4 Tiger and above) platform.
+This is NOT INTENDED for normal users (yet). mlbackup is explicitly targeted at the Mac OS X (10.4 Tiger and 10.5 Leopard) platform.
 It has not been tested on other software platforms!
-Mac OS X 10.4.10 or higher (Server as well) is recommended.
+Mac OS X 10.4.11 or Leopard (Server as well) is recommended.

 Download: